 Survival of the fittest.
 That is what "The Hunger Games" come down to.
-And at first Katniss Everdeen is all for that after she takes the place of her younger sister, Primrose, to spare the young girl's life.
+And Katniss Everdeen is all for survival, especially after she takes the place of her younger sister, Primrose, to spare the young girl's life.
+She wants to live to care for her sister after the games.
 Katniss is excellent with a bow and arrow and many believe she will be the sole survivor of the "Games."
-But when Peeta Mellark, also from District 12, is chosen, she remembers him as the young man who once threw some bread to her in the rain.
+But when Peeta Mellark, also from District 12, is chosen, she remembers him as the young man who once threw some bread to her in the rain, at a time when she was very hungry.
 One of the strengths of this film is the fine acting of the two top leads, Jennifer Lawrence as Katniss and Josh Hutcherson as Peeta.
 Lawrence's eyes reveal her emotions and she can accomplish more with a look than many actresses can with several lines of dialog.
 Interestingly, she is the quiet one while it is Peeta who puts his heart on the line and tells her how he feels about her.
 It becomes obvious that, if it comes down to it, Katniss will not be able to kill Peeta.
 The themes of familiy loyalty and young love are nice themes featured in the movie.
 Also there is a touching scene when Katniss helps a young girl, a rival, in the games, after she is mortally wounded.

 Sex: Scenes of a couple kissing a few times.